markd2/MarkDnD/ThirdAdventure/ruins-kobold-floor.md

   - "you met any dragons?"
   - "you want something to eat?
 Coldn't find any babies out here so have to make do.
 Screaming birds upstairs are tasty, but hard to catch"
-  - like carton wth "have u seen Meepo?"
+  - like carton with "have u seen Meepo?"

 ### 1 - Main hallway